Greetings! You found our list of virtual social event ideas.

-Remote workplaces offer fewer opportunities for get-togethers.
-While you may rally together in an office for many reasons, in virtual offices you may only gather for regular meetings, occasional online get togethers, and perhaps virtual holiday parties.
+Remote workplaces offer fewer opportunities for getting together.
+While you may rally together in an office for many reasons, in virtual offices you may only gather for regular meetings, occasional online socials, and perhaps virtual holiday parties.

 So, use unconventional holidays as an excuse to get together.

 A few suggestions: